Chakravarti Rajagopalachari is one of the individuals whose personality and patriotism have made India a modern, powerful country.

 Chakravarti Rajagopalachari actively participated in the Vaikom Satyagraha, which started against untouchability in 1924-25.
 It may be recalled that he had made efforts to cure untouchability even after making a statement in the public meeting committee.

 Chakravarti Rajagopalachari, who emerged as one of the chief leaders of the Tamil Nadu Congress in the early 1930s, supported the Dandi March which began in 1930 under the leadership of Mahatma Gandhi.
-When Gandhiji organised the Dandi March in 1930, Rajagopalachari broke the Salt laws at Vedaranyam, near Nagapattinam, along with Indian independence activist Sardar Vedaratnam.
-For which the British government sent Rajagopalachari to Trichinopoly Central Prison and sentenced him to six months rigorous imprisonment.
+When Gandhiji organized the Dandi March in 1930, Rajagopalachari broke the Salt laws at Vedaranyam, near Nagapattinam, along with Indian independence activist Sardar Vedaratnam.
+For which the British government sent Rajagopalachari to Trichinopoly Central Prison and sentenced him to six months of rigorous imprisonment.

 Chakraborti Rajagopalachari was later elected president of the Tamil Nadu Congress Committee.
 It may be recalled that Rajagopalachari played an important role in participating in the 1937 general elections for the Indian National Congress.

 After the 1937 elections, the Congress party came to power in the Madras Presidency and Chakravarti Rajagopalachari took over as the Premier of the Madras Presidency.
-It may be recalled that as the Premier of the Madras Presidency, he played an important role in the entry of Dalits into temples by enacting Temple Entry Authorization and Indemnity Act 1939.
+It may be recalled that as the Premier of the Madras Presidency, he played an important role in the entry of Dalits into temples by enacting Temple Entry Authorization and Indemnity Act of 1939.
 He also introduced the Agricultural Debt Relief Act in 1938 to reduce farmers’ loans.

 Importantly, after Viceroy’s decision to declare war on Germany in 1940 without India’s consent after the outbreak of World War II, Congress ministers, including Rajagopalachari, resigned as premier along with other members of his cabinet in protest at the declaration of war.
 But as per Defence of India rules, Rajagopalachari was arrested and sentenced to one year in prison in December 1940 for protesting against the declaration of war.

 Importantly Chakravarti Rajagopalachari also opposed the Quit India Movement.
 Instead of the movement, he advocated dialogue with the British.
-Rajagopalachari also advocated talks with the Muslim League demanding partition of India.
-It was for these reasons that the proposal subsequently adopted by the Madras Congress Legislature Party and the madras provincial Congress leader K Kamaraj was at variance and he subsequently resigned from the party and the assembly.
+Rajagopalachari also advocated talks with the Muslim League demanding the partition of India.
+It was for these reasons that the proposal subsequently adopted by the Madras Congress Legislature Party and the Madras provincial Congress leader K Kamaraj was at variance and he subsequently resigned from the party and the assembly.

 Elections were held in the Madras Presidency in 1946 after the end of World War II in 1945.
-In the last year of the war, K Kamaraj was requested by Nehru, Sardar Vallabhbhai Patel and Maulana Abul Kalam Azad to make Rajagopalachari the head of the Madras Presidency.
+In the last year of the war, K Kamaraj was requested by Nehru, Sardar Vallabhbhai Patel, and Maulana Abul Kalam Azad to make Rajagopalachari the head of the Madras Presidency.
 Rajagopalachari however did not contest the elections.
-Importantly, Jawaharlal Nehru in his interim government entrusted Rajagopalachari as minister of industry, supply, education and finance from 1946 to 1947.
+Importantly, Jawaharlal Nehru in his interim government entrusted Rajagopalachari as minister of industry, supply, education, and finance from 1946 to 1947.

 It may be recalled that as soon as India and Pakistan gained independence, Bengal was divided into two parts.
-And Rajagopalachari took over as the first Governor of West Bengal.
+Rajagopalachari took over as the first Governor of West Bengal.
 Rajagopalachari as governor, while dealing with both Hindu and Muslim sides impartially and firmly, emphasized the importance of maintaining peace and stability in the state.
 He strongly opposed the proposal to include some areas of Odisha and Bihar in West Bengal.

 It may be recalled that Rajagopalachari, who left India in June 1948, served as the last Governor General of India.
 He held the post from June 1948 to January 26, 1950.
-Importantly, Chakravarti Rajagopalachari is the only Indian to hold the governor general.
+Importantly, Chakravarti Rajagopalachari is the only Indian to hold the governor-general.

 Rajagopalachari was subsequently elected to the Constituent Assembly from Madras.
 It may be recalled that in 1950 Jawaharlal Nehru invited Rajagopalachari to join his cabinet.
 Rajagopalachari did not act as a minister of any portfolio in the initial period but took over as home minister after the subsequent achievement of Sardar Vallabhbhai Patel.
 But after assuming charge, Rajagopalachari resigned and returned to Madras due to differences with Jawaharlal Nehru on various issues.

 Importantly, after the elections held in Madras in 1952, no party won a majority and the then Governor Sri Prakasa appointed Rajagopalachari as chief minister.
-But on April 13, 1954, Rajagopalachari resigned as chief minister due to various political instability, diplomatic inaction.
+But on April 13, 1954, Rajagopalachari resigned as chief minister due to various political instability, and diplomatic inaction.

 Conclusion

 Apart from being an active politician, Rajagopalachari was a skilled writer in both his mother tongue Tamil as well as in English as the founder of Salem Literary Society.
-He published Siraiyil Tavam (Meditation in jail) in 1922.
-He also played an important role in setting up Tamil Scientific Terms Society.
+He published Siraiyil Tavam (Meditation in Jail) in 1922.
+He also played an important role in setting up the Tamil Scientific Terms Society.
 He translated the Ramayana in 1957 after writing Mahabharata in English in 1951.
-He also translated Bhagwat, Gita and Upanishads into English as well as wrote books on Socrates and Marcus Aurelius in Tamil.
+He also translated Bhagwat, Gita, and Upanishads into English as well as wrote books on Socrates and Marcus Aurelius in Tamil.
 Importantly, in 1958, he was awarded the Sahitya Akademi Award for various literary works offered in Tamil.

-Rajagopalachari, who has made an outstanding contribution to the field of literature along with active politics for a long period of time died on December 25, 1972 at the age of 94.
+Rajagopalachari, who has made an outstanding contribution to the field of literature along with active politics for a long period of time died on December 25, 1972, at the age of 94.

 FAQ